-The Individual Education Plan (IEP) that is written for a student who is deaf, deafblind or hard of hearing should include considerations for students’ access to language, mode of communication at home and at school, language development and fluency abilities, communication partners, school placement and other environmental impacts on language and communication needs.
+The Individual Education Program (IEP) that is written for a student who is deaf, deafblind or hard of hearing should include considerations for students’ access to language, mode of communication at home and at school, language development and fluency abilities, communication partners, school placement and other environmental impacts on language and communication needs.
 When these considerations are not a primary focus of the document, the power behind the IEP is not fully realized and appropriate services are not provided.
 The problem has been that weak direction within an IEP has led to weak services for students.

 Who this impacts